 - Step 4 – Can You Do the Work You Did Previously?
 The Social Security Administration will look at your past work and determine if it was sedentary, light, medium, or heavy.
 They also will evaluate the skill level: unskilled, semi-skilled and skilled.
 For instance, an attorney would be sedentary skilled work.
 The Dictionary of Occupational Titles is found here.

 - Step 5 – Can You Do Any Other Type of Work?
 If the Social Security Administration finds that you cannot do what you used to do, they then look to see if you can do anything else.
 This is where the “grids” come into play.
 The grids are the Medical-Vocational Guidelines.
 The grids are only for exertional impairments.
 Non-exertional impairments are not considered by the grids.
 If you are found to be capable of any other work, you will be found not disabled.
 Read The Grids and Your Social Security Disability Case.

 What is Central Cord Syndrome?

 According to NIH, Central Cord Syndrome is the most common form of incomplete spinal cord injury characterized by impairment in the arms and hands and to a lesser extent in the legs.
 The brain’s ability to send and receive signals to and from parts of the body below the site of injury is reduced but not entirely blocked.
 This syndrome is associated with damage to the large nerve fibers that carry information directly from the cerebral cortex to the spinal cord.

-Central Cord Syndrome can be caused by trauma to the neck or from herniated cervical discs.
+Central Cord Syndrome can be caused by trauma to the neck (car accidents are an prime example) or from herniated cervical discs.
 In addition, as we age, the spine weakens which can narrow the spinal column and lead to spinal cord compression.
 This compression (or trauma) can result in nerve damage.

 How will SSA evaluate my claim for disability based on Central Cord Syndrome?